anasch07/Lab4-Assignment-Loan-Management-Module-for-Banking-Application/README.md

 ### Risk Management Service
 - **Functionality**: Evaluates financial risks associated with the loan.
-- **Flow**: Accesses data from the Central Bank database via the External Access Service to check for existing financial commitments, computes final scoring, and determines loan approval.
+- **Flow**: Accesses data from the Central Bank database via the External Access Service to check for existing financial commitments, computes final scoring, and send it to the Credit Service.

+### External Access Service
+- **Functionality**: Provides secure access to the Central Bank database for the Risk Management Service.
+- **Flow**: Facilitates data retrieval from the Central Bank database, essential for comprehensive risk assessment.

 ### Credit Service
 - **Functionality**: Finalizes the loan process.
-- **Flow**: Generates credit agreements and amortization schedules, stores them in the Loan Database, and notifies the client via the Notification Service.
+- **Flow**: Generates credit agreements and client related documents, stores them in the Loan Database..

 ### Notification Service
 - **Functionality**: Sends notifications about the loan application status.